People

 Tony-Carlo Blanchette

-B.Sc.
+B.Eng.
 Student in Biotechnology Engineering

 Passionate about mathematics from a young age, it was only two years ago that I turned to an even more exciting and promising field: biology.
 My immersion in bioinformatics during this internship definitely gave me a new spark!